Crime Victim Assistance

-A. "Lover Boy" is slang for young men who lure underage girls into prostitution.
-Lover boys seek out vulnerable girls online and in typical youth hangouts like malls.
-Showering her with 'love', attention, gifts, protection, introducing her to drugs and parties of 'celebrity status' a lover boy takes her into a world where she doesn't need parents or friends.
+A. "Lover Boy" is slang for men who lure underage girls into prostitution.
+Lover boys seek out vulnerable girls online and in typical youth hangouts.
+Showering her with 'love', attention, gifts, protection, introducing her to drugs and parties of 'celebrity status' a Lover Boy takes her into a world where she doesn't need parents or friends.
 He projects a romantic future of just the two of them.
 She will do anything for him to prove her love and devotion.
 Suddenly his story changes.
 He is in debt and fearful for his safety.
 He asks for her help.
 She wants to rescue him but when she runs out of her very limited resources he has the perfect solution - prostitution.
 When she shrinks from the idea the sweet boy disappears.
 He is cold and hard.
 He blackmails her with sexual webcam videos and pictures of her.
 Ashamed and isolated, she becomes a victim to his threats, abuse, rape.
 She has no choice but to work for him.
 He may force her to become a 'lover girl' soliciting other youth for him.
 Trafficking is the next stage.
 She wakes up from a drug-induced state in a city she knows nothing about.

 Q. What do we do to protect our vulnerable youth?

 A. Love them.
 Listen to them.
 Value their opinions and educate ourselves on their natural needs during adolescence.
 Build strong family units and positive peer relationships.
 Create youth awareness of the risks of sexual exploitation.
-Monitor 'free-will' computer and cell phone use.
+Monitor 'free-will' computer use and mobile devices.
 Look for signs of luring such as unexplainable expensive clothing or jewellery, secrecy, detachment from family and friends, uncharacteristic shifts in attitudes and demeanour.
 Become more than a bystander.
 If you see something that seems wrong, challenge it.
 Challenge sexism and misogyny in our society.
 Speak out about violence against women and young girls.
 When in doubt, don't hesitate to reach out to appropriate resources with expertise.